 After finding your footing in the workforce for the past few years, you’re ready to go back to school.
-But unlike your undergraduate degree, you’re not quite in a position to put your life on hold and head to campus five days a week to continue your education.
+But unlike your bachelor’s degree, you’re not quite in a position to put your life on hold and head to campus five days a week to continue your education.
 That’s why many business professionals choose distance learning, which offers greater access to their desired programs without requiring relocation.

 What to know about online MBA degrees